phillip-le/phillip-le.github.io/src/content/docs/testing/unit-testing-structure.md

 });
 ```

-I do not recommend this approach because when a reader wants to understand everything that a test needs to pass / fail, they will need to look at every single `describe` block that the test is nested within.
+I do not recommend this approach because when a reader wants to understand everything that a test needs to pass or fail, they will need to look at every single `describe` block that the test is nested within.
 This means that the needed context is scattered across the file.
 It is especially difficult to figure out which `describe` blocks apply when the test suite is long and complex.

-I would actually prefer the simpler approach described before.
-Especially with the advent of AI code suggestion tools, it has become much easier to maintain more verbose and readable test suites.
+I would actually prefer the previous, more verbose approach given that it is easier for a maintainer to understand the test suite when they are unfamiliar with the codebase.

 ### Only modifying what we need to make the test pass

-An approach that I prefer is to setup all the mocks according to the happy path within a single `beforeEach` statement:
+An approach that I prefer is to set up all the mocks according to the happy path within a single `beforeEach` statement:

 ```ts
 beforeEach(() => {